frillsdev/frills-neocities/content/blog/241122-legends-lattes.md

 Finally finished [Legends & Lattes, by Travis Baldree](https://www.goodreads.com/book/show/61242426-legends-lattes).
 Started in June, I put it down when I fell out of reading for the millionth time.
 But recently, on holiday abroad with the intention of chilling out, I packed it in my hand luggage and managed to finish it off.

-The premise is about an Orc adventurer hangs up her sword (literally) to open a coffee shop, an exotic gnomish invention, meeting friends and more-than-friends along the way.
+The premise of the story is about an Orc adventurer that hangs up her sword (literally) to open a coffee shop, an exotic gnomish invention, meeting friends and more-than-friends along the way.

 I feel like my Half-Orc rogue, Thokk, would do something similiar once they tired of adventuring.